dimitramav/DEVils-Scrum-Tool/ScrumTool/src/main/resources/sql/ReadmeSql.md

-- Use schema.sql to create the ScrumTool_db and to insert data.
+- Import schema.sql for automatic creation of ScrumTool_db and data insertion.
-- TestingSQL1.sql (and 2) are testing queries that should be executed seperately (not required, just for debbuging reasons when writing code).
+- TestingSQL1.sql (and 2) are testing queries that should not be used (they exist just for debugging reasons when writing code).
 - There must be a MySQL connection with username:scrumtool and password:scrumtool for proper communication (see app.properties in WEB-INF).